 ARTERIAL STREET means a main traffic artery to and through the Planning Area.
-Route 440 (aka Bay of Islands North Highway) is the only arterial street in Irishtown-Summerside.
-Within the Town boundaries its official name is Main Street.
+Route 450 (aka Bay of Islands North Highway) is the only arterial street in Humber Arm South.

-\AUTHORITY means the Municipal Council of the Town of Irishtown-Summerside.
+AUTHORITY means the Municipal Council of the Town of Humber Arm South.

 BED AND BREAKFAST means an owner-occupied single dwelling, which includes guest rooms for the accommodation of travellers.
-The establishment must be approved by the Provincial Tourism Department as a Bed and Breakfast operation.